-While much of the debate over business tax reform has focused on the corporate tax rate, NRF has pushed for tax relief for small businesses as well because 98 percent of retailer are small businesses and provide 40 percent of retail employment.
+While much of the debate over business tax reform focused on the corporate tax rate, NRF pushed for tax relief for small businesses as well because 98 percent of retailers are small businesses and provide 40 percent of retail employment.

-In a September letter to the Senate Finance Committee, NRF set out a series of principles for tax reform, echoing those backed by the NRF Board.
-NRF said reform should be neutral among types of businesses so that companies are not favored on their form of legal entity (such as C corporations vs. “pass through” businesses that pay taxes as part of owners’ personal income tax), how they hold their property (leased stores vs. owned) or distribution channel (online vs. bricks-and-mortar).
-NRF said an adequate transition time should be provided after passage, and that reform should not shift the burden to consumers as would have happened under the border adjustment proposal.
+In a letter to the Senate Finance Committee, NRF set out a series of principles for tax reform, echoing those backed by the NRF Board.
+NRF said reform should be neutral among types of businesses so companies are not favored by their form of legal entity (such as C corporations vs. “pass through” businesses that pay taxes as part of owners’ personal income tax), how they hold their property (leased stores vs. owned) or distribution channel (online vs. bricks-and-mortar).
+NRF said an adequate transition time should be provided after passage, and that reform should not shift the tax burden to consumers.

-The United Framework proposal and the Tax Cuts and Job Act supersede the “Better Way” tax reform plan proposed last year by House Speaker Paul Ryan, R-Wis., and House Ways and Means Committee Chairman Kevin Brady, R-Texas, both of whom now support the new approach.
-The Better Way plan also would have cut corporate taxes, but included a 20 percent “border adjustment tax” on imports ranging from retail merchandise to oil to parts used in U.S.-made products.
-NRF argued that the BAT would have driven up prices for consumers while driving some retailers out of business and putting their employees out of work.
-NRF helped defeat the BAT proposal, taking retail CEOs to Washington and producing an “As Seen on TV” commercial that aired on Saturday Night Live and went viral on the internet.
+The final tax reform law followed an earlier 2017 proposal that would have placed a 20 percent “border adjustment tax” on imports ranging from retail merchandise to oil to parts used in U.S.-made products.
+NRF successfully argued that the BAT would have driven up prices for consumers while driving some retailers out of business and putting their employees out of work.
+NRF helped defeat the BAT proposal by taking retail CEOs to Washington and producing an “As Seen on TV” commercial that aired on Saturday Night Live and went viral on the internet.